Nonlinear2/Bread-Engine/readme.md

 To be able to store weights in int8, we need to make sure that weights * 64 < 127, so a weight can't exceed 127/64 = 1.98.
 This is the price to pay for full integer quantization.
 After this layer, the output is
 `layer_2_quant_output = quant_input @ (64*weights) + 127*64*bias = 127*64*(input @ weights + bias) = 127*64*true_output`.
 Therefore, we need to divide the quantized output by 64 before applying the clipped relu (this is done using bitshifts as 64 is a power of 2.
 We lose at most 1/127 = 0.0078 of precision by doing this).
 Layers 3 and 4 are similar.
 Layer 4 is small enough that we can accumulate outputs in in16.

-Here is the relevant code in Bread Engine:
+Here is some code to run the hidden layers (this was used until Bread Engine 0.0.6):
 ```c++
 inline __m256i _mm256_add8x256_epi32(__m256i* inputs){ // horizontal add 8 int32 avx registers.
     inputs[0] = _mm256_hadd_epi32(inputs[0], inputs[1]);